fuderis/rs-macron/macron-path/README.md

 A macro for ergonomic and safe construction of file and directory paths in Rust, with context-aware resolution.

 * Supports both string literals and formatted paths with arguments.
-* Automatically determines whether to resolve the path relative to the current working directory or the executable's directory.
+* Automatically determines whether to allow a path relative to the current working directory, the executable directory, or the user data directory.

 > _P.S.
 More useful macros are available in the [macron](https://github.com/fuderis/rs-macron.git) package._